Tantrums

 “Go the fuck outside,” would be, as I said, my main point.
 “Take stock in your world, close your eyes.
 Touch the grass, dig your fingers into the soil, and tether yourself to the real.
 Now listen.

 You hear people laughing next door?
 Crying?
 A siren a few blocks away?
 Take that information, and then do as your heart/soul/instincts/gut/god instructs.
 Sure, you can go vote when it’s time to vote.
-But set everything that isn’t actually happening in your world aside.
+But then set aside everything else that isn’t actually happening in your world.

 “People will think that you don’t care about anything at all.”